farzad-bz/REFLECT/README.md

 **A PyTorch Implementation for Unsupervised Brain Anomaly Detection**

 This repository hosts the official PyTorch implementation for our paper accepted in MICCAI2025:
-"REFLECT: Rectified Flows for Efficient Brain Anomaly Correction Transport.
+"REFLECT: Rectified Flows for Efficient Brain Anomaly Correction Transport".

 ---